thoughtspot/thoughtspot.github.io/_end-user/introduction/about-user.md

  ![]({{ site.baseurl }}/images/user_icon.png "User icon")

-Click **Profile** to go to your profile preference page, where you can change your icon, password, and locale preferences.
+Click **Profile** to navigate to your profile , where you can change your icon, password, email, locale, and other  preferences.

-## Language and data format settings

-{% include content/set_locale.md %}

 ## How other users see you